spcourse/acquisition/50 crawling/contents.md

 - It should accept two command line arguments.
 The first argument is the location of the data file, the second argument is the location of the output file.
 So with the call above the program will generate a plot `actors.png` in the directory `plots`, based on the data of `top5` in the directory `data`.
 - It should read the input into a pandas DataFrame.
 - It should output a `.png` file containing a bar plot.
+This can be done using matplotlibs [savefig](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.savefig.html) method.
 - The horizontal axis of the plots should have the actors (only the 50 actors with the most appearances), the vertical axis should have the number of appearances of that actor.
+Printing 50 names vertically might make your plot illegible, try to change this so that its clear what bar belongs to what actor.
 - The bar plot should be sorted (highest first).

 ### Question 2